mismyst/zappp/README.md

 If you are a person who buys Snacks and Drinks to your frds

 or did u get a last minute call from your frd to buy some snacks on the way to class

-# Dont wory !! use Zapp

-## available in playstore by end of july !!!

-## exclusive for SRM STUDENTS